Lupercalia, Parentalia and Februarius February 15th

 On This Day

-15 February 1748 Jeremy Bentham was born.
-He was a utiltarian philosopher, who believed ethics consisted on contributing to the great good of humanity.
-He also founded University College, London – London’s first univeristy.
-Founded in 1826.
-Have a look at this page to discover more.
-My part in his story is that the mother of my children was a textile conservator and one of her first projects was to sort Jeremy Bentham out.
-He did not believea person survived death and in order to encourage free thought, he ordered that his body should be publically disected.
-His skeleton was then dressed in a suit, stuffed with straw, adorned with a case of his head, put in a chair.
-Placed in a cupboard, only to be brought out to chair committees running the College.
+My part in his story is that the mother of my children is a textile conservator and one of her first projects was to sort Jeremy Bentham out.
+He was an atheist and did not believe humans survive death.
+In order to encourage free thought, he ordered that his body should be publicly dissected (after his death!).
+His skeleton was then dressed in a suit, stuffed with straw, adorned with a cast of his head, Hat put on, and seated on a chair.
+Then placed in a cupboard, only to be brought out on ceremonial occasions.
 He’d got a bit dusty over the years, and a little frayed at the edges.
-So he was made spick and span.
+So his clothes were repaired and cleaned, and restuffed with acid-free stuffing.
+Then put back in the cupboard, where you can still see him.

 OVID 19TH CENTURY ENGRAVING BY j w cOK